Program Summary

 An applicant must meet the following criteria:

-• Community Involvement: The project should be led by or engage members of the community whose traditions are being presented or documented.
+- Community Involvement: The project should be led by or engage members of the community whose traditions are being presented or documented.
+To make your application as strong as possible, be explicit about who will be leading and engaged in activities and why this artform is relevant to them.

 Eligible Individual Subrecipients: